Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Abstract

 \section{Abstract}

 High-quality annotation of fine-grained visual categories demands great expert knowledge, which is taxing and time consuming.
 Alternatively, learning fine-grained visual representation from enormous unlabeled images (\eg, species, brands) by self-supervised learning becomes a feasible solution.
 However, recent investigations find that existing self-supervised learning methods are less qualified to represent fine-grained categories.
-The bottleneck lies in that the pre-text representation is built from every patch-wise embedding, while fine-grained categories are only determined by several key patches of an image.
+The bottleneck lies in that the pre-trained class-agnostic representation is built from every patch-wise embedding, while fine-grained categories are only determined by several key patches of an image.
 In this paper, we propose a \textbf{C}ross-level \textbf{M}ulti-instance \textbf{D}istillation (CMD) framework to tackle this challenge.
-Our key idea is to consider the importance of each image patch in determining the fine-grained pre-text representation by multiple instance learning.
+Our key idea is to consider the importance of each image patch in determining the fine-grained representation by multiple instance learning.
 To comprehensively learn the relation between informative patches and fine-grained semantics, the multi-instance knowledge distillation is implemented on both the region/image crop pairs from the teacher and student net, and the region-image crops inside the teacher / student net, which we term as \textit{intra-level multi-instance distillation} and \textit{inter-level multi-instance distillation}.
-Extensive experiments on several commonly used datasets, including CUB-200-2011, Stanford Cars and FGVC Aircraft, demonstrate that the proposed method outperforms the contemporary methods by upto 10.14\% and existing state-of-the-art self-supervised learning approaches by upto 19.78\% on both top-1 accuracy and Rank-1 retrieval metric.
-Source code will be publicly available.
+Extensive experiments on several commonly used datasets, including CUB-200-2011, Stanford Cars and FGVC Aircraft, demonstrate that the proposed method outperforms the contemporary methods by up to 10.14\% and existing state-of-the-art self-supervised learning approaches by up to 19.78\% on both top-1 accuracy and Rank-1 retrieval metric.
+Source code is available at \url{https://github.com/BiQiWHU/CMD}.